Herzberg Two Factor Theory of Motivation

 Generally speaking, the following aspects are important:

-- Work on the bureaucracy within the organisation
+- Work on the bureaucracy within the organisation (company policy and administrative aspects)

 - Make sure there’s supportive and effective supervision